tinuzz/leaflet-liveupdate/README.md

 [Leaflet](http://leafletjs.com/) map periodically using a callback function.

-A control button is added to the map, with which the live updates can be stopped an restarted.
+A control button is added to the map, with which the live updates can be stopped and restarted.

 ## Using the Liveupdate

     L.control.liveupdate ({
         update_map: function () {
             ...
         },
         position: 'topleft'
     })
     .addTo(map)